trustinvo/casestudy/Bike Share Company Data Analysis: Case Study.md

 write.csv(combined_data, "all2023_tripdata.csv", row.names = FALSE)
 ````

-This code chunk validated all ride_IDs had the same amount of 16 characters to be used as a primary key in our analysis:
+This script validated all ride_IDs had the same amount of 16 characters to be used as a primary key in our analysis:
 ````R
 # Check the number of characters in each ride_id
 ride_id_lengths <- nchar(combined_data$ride_id)